scot-taylor-ibm/compare-comply/batching.md

 # Using batch processing
 {: #batching}

 The `/v1/batches` APIs enable you to run Compare and Comply methods over a collection of input documents.
-Batch processing is available only for the `POST /v1/html_conversion`, `POST /v1/element_classification`, and `POST /v1/tables` methods.
+Batch processing is available only for the `POST /v1/html_conversion`, `POST /v1/element_classification`, `POST /v1/tables`, `POST /v1/mortgages`, and `POST /v1/invoices` methods.
 Batch processing is _not_ available for the `POST /v1/comparison` method.

 All batch requests return a batch status object that include a `batch_id`.
 The `batch_id` can be used to monitor the status of a request and to cancel a request.